-Retail Cross-Docking and Transloading Route Planning and Optimization
+Retail Cross-Docking and Transloading Route Optimization

 Retail Cross-Docking is used for sorting the products received from different vendors and suppliers into consolidated mixed product pallets that are loaded onto outbound trucks and delivered to different retail stores.
 With Route4Me, you can streamline your entire supply chain of retail cross-docking operations and transactions by planning optimized routes for transporting goods from multiple vendors to a single distribution center as efficiently and fast as possible.
 Once the received products are assembled into mixed product pallets, you can plan optimized routes with the most optimal stops sequences for distributing the final mixed pallets to end customers, other assembly lines, or any other locations you can find on the map.
 To create thousands of optimized routes for your retail cross-docking purposes, all you need to do is import the addresses of your vendors and the main distribution center into the system and Route4Me will compute the most cost-effective and time-efficient solution for you.